DerelictOrg/DerelictPHYSFS/README.md

 DerelictPHYSFS
 ==============

-A dynamic binding to the [PhysicsFS][1] library for the D Programming Language.
+A dynamic binding to version 2.03 of the [PhysicsFS][1] library for the D Programming Language.

 For information on how to build DerelictPHYSFS and link it with your programs, please see the post [Using Derelict][2] at The One With D.